dnltxorr/PropertiesAPI/README.md

 # FastAPI **Property API**
-This a **CRU API** designed to handle REST petitions to **create, read and update** properties in a mongo database.
+**CRU API** designed to handle REST petitions to **create, read and update** properties in a mongo database.
 It can save images in a static folder and asociate them to properties.
 It can also create owners and asociate the properties to them.
-The price of a property with a given ID can be updated. **Testing** has been implemented for the method in the routers for both the properties and the owners.
+The price of a property with a given ID can be updated. **Testing** has been implemented for the methods in the routers for both the properties and the owners.

 ## Steps to try the **Property API**